p10r/p10r.github.io/content/about.md

 # Hi

-Hi, I'm Philipp, a Backend Software Engineer at Adevinta.
+Heya, I'm Philipp, a Backend Software Engineer at Adevinta, living in Berlin.